Raising funds to remove exclusion for those with disabilities

-In Uganda, 19% of people aged 5 and over have some form of disability, increasing progressively with age.
-The number of people with physical or mental impairments in Amuru is high due to the actions of the Lord’s Resistance Army in the past.
-The social and economic status of people with disabilities in Uganda is particularly precarious, there being a high correlation between the incidence of poverty and disability.
+In Uganda, 19% of people aged 5 and over have some form of disability, the number in Amuru is high due to the actions of the Lord’s Resistance Army in the past.
+The social and economic status of people with disabilities in Uganda is particularly precarious, because of the high correlation between the incidence of poverty and disability.

 Those with disabilities experience discrimination and abuse, lack control over their lives and face multiple barriers to securing livelihoods or productive resource.
 They lack skills and education that could help them get a job or earn their own income; lack access to assets and tend to be excluded from decision-making about their own lives.
 Women and girls with disabilities face a double disadvantage and are at greater risk of sexual or gender based violence.